One of the most popular military benefits is the VA Loan, which makes homeownership more easily attainable for thousands of veterans.

-Sometimes you can lower your monthly VA Loan payment by refinancing it at a lower interest rate, or by changing from an adjustable rate VA Loan to a fixed rate loan.
-Whatever the reason for refinancing your VA Loan, you should consider the pros and cons as they apply to your situation.
+Sometimes you can lower your monthly VA Loan payment by refinancing it at a lower interest rate, or by changing from an adjustable-rate VA Loan to a fixed-rate loan.

 Benefits of a VA Loan Refinance

-If you refinance for the same number of years you’ll extend your payment date, but end up with a lower monthly payment.
-You can pay more than the monthly payment in order to reduce the number of years you owe on your home.
+If you refinance for the same number of years, you’ll extend your payment date, but end up with a lower monthly payment.
+You can pay more than the monthly payment to reduce the number of years you owe on your home.

 If your VA Loan is an Adjustable Rate Mortgage (ARM), you probably find that the interest rate tends to increase rather than decrease, which causes your monthly payment to increase.

 If you have a first and second mortgage, refinancing into a single mortgage might help you consolidate your monthly bills to help you save money and make bill paying easier.